HuyaneMatsu/Koishi/README.md

 Koishi is a multi functional waifu stuffed out with all the new Discord features.
 She got many fun and utility commands to get the people together.

+To get started with Koishi, use the `/help` command, which will list all the available global commands.

 #### Global commands

 - Administration